verrazzano/verrazzano/install/install-olcne.md

 This document describes installing Verrazzano in an [Oracle Linux Cloud Native Environment (OCLNE)](https://docs.oracle.com/en/operating-systems/olcne/) cluster.

-Verrazzano requires Oracle Linux Cloud Native Environment version 1.1 or above.
+Verrazzano requires Oracle Linux Cloud Native Environment version 1.1 or later.
 > **NOTE**: You should only install this alpha release of Verrazzano in a cluster that can be safely deleted when your evaluation is complete.

-## 1. Requirements
+## Requirements

 ### Deployment system requirements